 President Morehead serves as Co-Chair of the University Leadership Forum, a national initiative led by the Council on Competitiveness.
-He also serves as a member of the National Collegiate Athletic Association (NCAA) Division I Board of Directors, a member of the NCAA Division I Administrative Committee, and a member of the NCAA Board of Governors.
+He also serves as Vice Chair of the National Collegiate Athletic Association (NCAA) Division I Board of Directors, a member of the NCAA Division I Administrative Committee, and a member of the NCAA Board of Governors.
 He previously served on the NCAA Presidential Forum; the Working Group on Name, Image, and Likeness; and the Federal and State Legislation Working Group.
 He is Vice President of the Southeastern Conference (SEC) and a member of the SEC Executive Committee.
 He formerly served as Vice President of the SEC and Chair of the SEC Working Group on Compliance, Enforcement, and Governance.
 Additional service includes membership on the boards of the Georgia Chamber of Commerce, Metro Atlanta Chamber of Commerce, Georgia Research Alliance, University System of Georgia Foundation, Atlanta Regional Council for Higher Education, and Emory University Candler School of Theology.

 In 2021, he received the Chief Executive Leadership Award from the Council for the Advancement and Support of Education District III for outstanding leadership and service in support of education.
 He has received several University-wide teaching awards, including the Josiah Meigs Award—UGA’s highest honor for teaching excellence, the Richard B. Russell Award for Excellence in Undergraduate Teaching, the Teacher of the Year Award in the Terry College of Business, and the Lothar Tresp Outstanding Honors Professor Award.
 He also earned the UGA School of Law’s premier honor for alumni, the Distinguished Service Scroll Award.

 President Morehead holds a bachelor’s degree from Georgia State University and a law degree from the University of Georgia.